 An active chamber musician, Ms. Winkler has appeared at major music festivals throughout the country such as the Kent-Blossom Music Festival, the Skaneateles Festival, the Bear Valley Festival, Music in the Mountains Festival at Steamboat Springs, the Hamden-Sydney Chamber Music Festival, the Bay Chamber Concerts, the Festival de Musique de Chambre du Montréal, and Da Camera in Houston.
 In addition, for six years, Ms. Winkler was a member of the Amabile Piano Quartet which regularly toured the country under the auspices of the Southern Arts Touring Federation, The Mid-America Arts Alliance and Arts Midwest.
 Concert appearances included the Phillips Collection in Washington, D.C., The Columbus Chamber Music Society, The Chamber Music Society of Chicago, and The Friends of Music in Houston.

 A devoted mentor to young musicians, Ms. Winkler is the recipient of Rice University's prestigious Julia Mile Chance Award for excellence in teaching.
 Her students can be found among the ranks of national and international competition winners as well as in the worlds leading orchestras and chamber ensembles.
 Additionally, Ms. Winkler's students have been the recipients of such prestigious awards as the Watson Fellowship, the Fulbright award, and the Pulitzer Prize in Music.
-As an adjudicator, Ms. Winkler has served on the panels of the Carl Nielsen International Violin Competition, the Singapore National Violin Competition, the Montreal International Violin Competition, the American String Teachers Association's National Competition (ASTA), the Concert Artist Guild of New York, the Yellow Springs Chamber Music Competition, the Midland-Odessa National Young Artists Competition, the Lennox-Richardson National Young Artist Competition, the Corpus Christi International Young Artist Competition, and the General Motors Seventeen National Competition.
+As an adjudicator, Ms. Winkler has served on the panels of the Carl Nielsen International Violin Competition, the Singapore National Violin Competition, the Montreal International Violin Competition, the American String Teachers Association's National Competition (ASTA), the Walter W. Naumberg International Violin Competition, the Elmar Oliveira International Violin Competition, the Concert Artist Guild of New York, the Yellow Springs Chamber Music Competition, the Midland-Odessa National Young Artists Competition, the Lennox-Richardson National Young Artist Competition, the Corpus Christi International Young Artist Competition, and the General Motors Seventeen National Competition, among others.